tiancongli/time-recorder/README.md

 # time-recorder

-An work & life efficiency app, built by react native
+A work & life efficiency app, built by react native